IBM/ios-tone-analyzer-app/README.md

 $ pod setup
 ```

-For this starter, a pre-configured `Podfile` has been included in the **ios_swift/Podfile** location.
-To download and install the required dependencies, run the following command in the **ios_swift** directory:
+A pre-configured `Podfile` is included at `ios_swift/Podfile`.
+To download and install the required dependencies, run the following command in the `ios_swift` directory:

 ```bash
 $ pod install